antononcube/SystemModeling/Projects/Coronavirus-propagation-dynamics/Documents/Scaling-of-epidemiology-models-with-multi-site-compartments.md

 ### Steps of MSEMEA

-The MSEMEA derives a compartmental model that combines (i) a graph representation of multi-site traveling patterns with (ii) a single-site compartmental epidemiological model.
+MSEMEA derives a compartmental model that combines (i) a graph representation of multi-site traveling patterns with (ii) a single-site compartmental epidemiological model.

 Here is a visual aid for the algorithm steps below: